chrisosaurus/plot/docs/func_call.md

-plot_eval_apply will NOT perform further evaluation on it's argument so it safe to call from userspace, this solves our current 'assoc eval bug' (see bugs/assoc.scm and bugs/eval)
+plot_eval_apply will NOT perform further evaluation on it's argument so it safe to call from userspace,

+using plot_eval_apply fixed our previous assoc bug (fixed in cc930111)

+see bugs/assoc.scm and bugs/eval

 Both `plot_eval_form` and `plot_func_control_apply` would become wrappers around this